MarkBarsoumMarkarian/RNA-harmonization-AI/README.md

 ## Project Overview

 This project develops an AI-powered framework to harmonize RNA expression data across multiple cancer datasets (TCGA + GEO) and build robust machine learning classifiers for pancreatic cancer subtyping.
-The goal is to create a reproducible, clinically-translatable pipeline that addresses batch effects—a major barrier in multi-center biomarker studies.
+The goal is to create a reproducible, clinically-translatable pipeline that addresses batch effects, a major barrier in multi-center biomarker studies.

 ### Why Pancreatic Cancer?
 - **High unmet need**: 5-year survival rate <10%